olimarel/SoftwareConstructionProject/README.md

 * Git (done)
 * Maven (done)
 * Junit tests for backend (done)
-* Design patterns
+* Design patterns (done semi, bara spurning hvort við þurfum að bæta eh við því við erum bara með einn listener)
 * Refactoring for self explaining code (done)
 * Packaged jar file and command provided
-* Documentation, UML design needs to be a part of it, also mention where a pattern is used, what maven goals are supported, license and end user documentation, e.g how to run jar file
+* Documentation, UML design needs to be a part of it, also mention where a pattern is used, what maven goals are supported, license and end user documentation, e.g how to run jar file (hmm við erum ekki með how to run a jar file??)

 ## Design patterns: